Ministry of Natural Resources (Ontario): History

 The first government office charge with responsibility of crown land management in modern-day Ontario was the Office of the Surveyor-General of the Northern District of North America, created in 1763 and initially headed by Samuel Holland.
 Holland was initially appointed Surveyor General of Quebec, but offered to assume the larger responsibility at no increase in salary.
 In 1791, Upper and Lower Canada were created via the Constitutional Act 1791.
 Holland continued to serve as Surveyor General for both, but openly advocated that they should be separate posts.

-In 1792, David William Smith was named by Lieutenant Governor John Graves Simcoe to be acting Surveyor General of Upper Canada (against Holland's advice to appoint William Chewett as his replacement), Smith and was subsequently officially appointed to the position in 1798 and held the office until his resignation in 1804.
+In 1792, David William Smith was named by Lieutenant Governor John Graves Simcoe to be acting Surveyor General of Upper Canada (against Holland's advice to appoint William Chewett as his replacement).
+Smith was subsequently officially appointed to the position in 1798 and held the office until his resignation in 1804.
 The previously overlooked Chewett and Thomas Ridout were appointed to the position jointly in the interim.
 In 1805, Charles Burton Wyatt was appointed (along with Joseph Bouchette) but was suspended in 1807.
 Ridout was named to the office in 1807 and held the position until 1829.

 The Office of the Commissioner of Crown Lands for Upper Canada was established in 1827.
 By the 1840s, however, the crown lands department had been established over which the Commissioner presided, and by 1860, this was renamed the Department of Crown Lands.
 The primary responsibility of the department was the sale and management of public lands and the granting of land to settlers.
 Between 1827 and 1867, the responsibilities of the department expanded to include the duties of the Surveyor General (in 1845), as well as those of the Surveyor General of Woods and Forests (in 1852).
-By 1867, the Department had responsibility over mines, fisheries, ordnance lands, colonization roads, and Indian affairs, as well.
+By 1867, the department had responsibility over mines, fisheries, ordnance lands, colonization roads, and Indian affairs, as well.